Top 3 salary negotiation tips

-Prove your worth it
+Prove you’re worth it

 Going in all guns blazing and demanding more money won’t get you very far.
-Employers seldom give pay increases just because they’ve been asked for one so the trick here is to prove why your worth the extra money.
+Employers seldom give pay increases just because they’ve been asked for one so the trick here is to prove why you’re worth the extra money.